UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 # Release Notes
 - 2.4.0 04/13/2020
   - [Delete devices that no longer exist](https://github.com/jimboca/udi-harmony-poly/issues/22)
-    - After discover completes it will check for activities and devices that are no longer in the hub configuration
+    - After discover completes it will check for hubs, activities and devices that are no longer in the configurations
-    - A hub that is not found will not be deleted, you can select the Hub in the Admin Console and select "Delete Hub"
+    - Will display notices on the polyglot page of things that can be deleted
+    - To actually delete them select the "Purge Execute" command on the HarmonyHub Controller Node.
   - Now requires polyinterface 2.0.40 which should be updated on install
+  - Modified locally stored config file so nodeserver no longer loads the large hub config file which makes it startup a lot faster, and use less memory.
 - 2.3.0 04/10/2020
   - [Activity and/or Devices orders are not remembered when new ones are added](https://github.com/jimboca/udi-harmony-poly/issues/23)
 - 2.2.12: 04/09/2020